Crauther History, Family Crest & Coats of Arms

 Early Origins of the Crauther family

-Another 207 words (15 lines of text) covering the years 1830, 1874, 1642 and 1646 are included under the topic Early Crauther History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crauther research.
+Another 104 words (7 lines of text) covering the years 1830, 1874, 1642 and 1646 are included under the topic Early Crauther History in all our PDF Extended History products and printed products wherever possible.

 Crauther Spelling Variations